10up/simple-local-avatars/README.md

 2. Has a simple, native interface
 3. Fully supports Gravatar and default avatars if no local avatar is set for the user - but also allows you turn off Gravatar
 4. Generates the requested avatar size on demand (and stores the new size for efficiency), so it looks great, just like Gravatar!
-5. Let's you decide whether lower privilege users (subscribers, contributors) can upload their own avatar
+5. Lets you decide whether lower privilege users (subscribers, contributors) can upload their own avatar
 6. Enables rating of local avatars, just like Gravatar

 ![Avatar upload field on a user profile page](.wordpress-org/screenshot-1.png "Screenshot of Simple Local Avatars section within a User Profile")